NikhilPappu/nikhil.github.io/music.md

 <h3>Fiction</h3>

 <p>I enjoy various sub genres of fiction including fantasy, sci-fi, crime,
-psychological, dystopia, steampunk and space operas in the form of tv shows or book series.
+psychological, dystopia, steampunk, and space operas in the form of TV shows or book series.
 Here are some of my favorites:
 </p>
 <ul>
   <li>Mistborn Series</li>